• Skip to primary navigation

 How to use a spiralizer

-Wash your vegetables and peel them (if you want to).
+1. Clean your vegetables: Wash your vegetables and peel them (if necessary).
 Cut off both ends to make them flat and even.

-Select the best blade for the job, based on vegetables and recipes.
+2. Choose your blade: Select the best blade for the job based on vegetables and recipes.

-This is the fun part: turn the handle and watch your veggies transforming into noodles!
+4. Spiralize!
+This is the fun part: turn the handle and watch your veggies transform into noodles!
 Collect all your spiralized vegetables in a bowl, ready for your delicious recipe!

 Here are just some of my favorite vegetables and fruits you can spiralize, but feel free to try others and use your imagination!